percona/pdmysql-docs/docs/glossary.md

 ## Synchronous replication

 A synchronous replication is a technique when data is written to the primary and secondary nodes simultaneously.
 Thus, both primary and secondaries are in sync and failover from the primary to one of the secondaries is possible any time.

+## Tech preview

+A tech preview item can be a feature, a variable, or a value within a variable.
+The term designates that the item is not yet ready for production use and is not included in support by SLA.
+A tech preview item is included in a release so that users can provide feedback.
+The item is either updated and released as [general availability(GA)](#general-availability-ga) or removed if not useful.
+The item’s functionality can change from tech preview to GA.

 ## Tightly-coupled cluster